The digital shift will have many (positive) side-effects

 Rick Shangraw is president of Cintana Education.
 Before joining Cintana, he spent 15 years as a faculty member and senior executive at Arizona State University.

-Wayne Bovier is CEO and co-founder of Higher Digital, an independent digital transformation services company that specialises in higher education.
+Wayne Bovier is CEO and co-founder of Higher Digital.